-Anyone with a political memory is thinking about Sarajevo these days as Bashar al-Assad’s artillery shells blast into Homs and families huddle in dark and unheated basements trying to stay alive as the shuddering assault edges ever closer.
-With the bombardment entering its fourth week, those watching video clips filmed with mobile phone cameras feel the same emotion they felt watching the siege of Sarajevo 20 years ago.
+Anyone with a political memory is thinking about Sarajevo these days as Bashar al-Assad’s artillery shells blast into Homs and families huddle in dark and unheated basements trying to stay alive from the shuddering assault that edges ever closer.
+As the bombardment goes into its fourth week, those watching the clips from mobile phone cameras feel the same emotion they felt watching the siege of Sarajevo.
+It is the feeling of shame.

 You know it is shame when “the international community’ now talks, as it did during the siege of Sarajevo, not of stopping the carnage, but of offering humanitarian assistance.
 The very word ‘humanitarian’ is shameful.